mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/opencart/index.md

 *  **Email address:**
    Your email address.
    <div class="alert" role="alert">
-   Note: You must enter a valid email address to setup a WordPress installation.
+   Note: You must enter a valid email address to setup a opencart installation.
    </div>

 *  **Directory:**
    The installation directory.Your open cart files are automatically installed in /Document Root/upload .
    <div class="alert" role="alert">
-   Note: Do not install over a previous installation of Wordpress!
+   Note: Do not install over a previous installation of opencart!
 Files will be overwritten without warning.
    </div>

 *  **Table prefix:**